KasperKnop/WEB2/08 Assignment 2/README.md

 -   The application must contain multiple pages (e.g. "pokedex" and "about") and utilize [React Router](https://reactrouter.com/en/main) to route between them.
 -   The application must be developed using [Vite](https://vite.dev/).

 Feel free to expand on the requirements.
+If you'd like to create something different from a Pokedex, you are welcome to find another Web API to work with.
+Just ensure that you meet all the requirements outlined above (pagination, a detailed view and multiple pages)!

 **Handin instructions:**